 Although e- banking promises to be more cost effective and efficient than other chan-nels such as branch or phone banking, it may also cannibalize these other channels.
-In the short term a cheaper channel replacing an expensive one looks attractive, but in the long run it may cost banks an 377 established and loyal customer base.
-For this reason many banks treat mean that growth of Computer and Banking is much slower than many expected.
+In the short term a cheaper channel replacing an expensive one looks attractive, but in the long run it may cost banks an established and loyal customer base.
+For this reason many banks treat Computer and Banking as only an extra channel, a factor which could mean that growth of Computer and Banking is much slower than many expected.